YashasSamaga/AMX-Assembly-Docs/DOCUMENT.md

 # <a name="main"></a> AMX Assembly

-3rd June 2018
+13th December 2018

-AMX version: 3.x
+AMX Version: 3.0

-AMX file version: > 7
+AMX File Version: 8

 This document is an *unofficial* documentation of the assembly of the Abstract Machine eXecutor.
 The contents of this document may not be accurate and are subject to changes.